matteomenapace/making-bots-that-make-art/pres.md

 ### Since we don't have enough time...

-What's the likelihood of getting a meaningful sentence our of a completely random combination of words?
+What's the likelihood of getting a meaningful sentence out of a completely random combination of words?
 It depends ... in any case it's *very* low.

 How do we train our algorithmic monkey to hit meaningful sentences more often?